Abhisheksharma01/mongo-index-builder/README.md

 ## Problem Statement

-   The indexes are build separately from the consumer applications and so far the compatibility of indexes with it has been managed manually. which is error prone and it is being hard to manage the rollback or deployment of different version of the application across all the environment.
+   Normally the indexes are build separately from the consumer applications and so far the compatibility of indexes with it has been managed manually. which is error prone and it is being hard to manage the rollback or deployment of different version of the application across all the environment.